rust-lang/rust/doc/basics.md

 cargo test   # tests Clippy
 ```

-Since Clippys test suite is pretty big, there are some commands that only run a
+Since Clippy's test suite is pretty big, there are some commands that only run a
-subset of Clippys tests:
+subset of Clippy's tests:

 ```bash
 # only run UI tests